num30/golang-service-test/README.md

 # Rest API integration test example

+## Objective

+Integration tests are automated tests executed against an instance of running service, usually after deployment, to ensure that the service works properly with other parts of the system.
+For example, if a service uses DB then we want to test its interface and ensure that the data from DB is returned.

+In [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) they are located between unit-test and end-to-end tests.
+The main target of those tests is service API so it's fairly easy to write them which makes them a crucial part of software quality assurance

+## Scope

-This repository demonstrates one of the approaches to write, run and maintain integration tests for a go service.
+This repository demonstrates one of the approaches to write, run and maintain integration tests for a Golang service.

+## What is in the repository?

 In this repo you will find:
 - simple [Rest API server](/pkg/router/router.go)